 Edit DBF File

-There are the main operations to edit DBF file data:
+These are the main operations for editing DBF file data:

 Cut (Ctrl+X), Copy (Ctrl+C), Copy Record, Clone Record, Paste (Ctrl+V) in DBF file